 Access requirements and permissions

-When connecting your AWS RDS instances to Cast AI, you must grant permissions through a cross-account IAM role.
+When connecting your AWS RDS instances to Cast AI for Performance Insights, you must grant permissions through a cross-account IAM role.
 This role allows Cast AI to access necessary metrics and information while maintaining security best practices.

 Required AWS-managed policies